 عنوان مقاله [English]

 The present research seeks to answer a fundamental question.
-From the perspective of feasibility and estimation of the implementation, does the interbasin water transfer of the Beheshtabad to the plateau have the (technical, economic, social, and environmental) justifications of an interbasin water transfer project?
+From the perspective of feasibility and estimation of the implementation, it does the interbasin water transfer of the Beheshtabad to the plateau and has the (technical, economic, social, and environmental) justifications of an interbasin water transfer project.
 There are a number of acute problems in the Behshadabad water transfer project to the central plateau, which in no way justifies the implementation of such a project and the project is in fact considered to be a premature plan.
 This plan will have many consequences, both in regional level and national level (security and national interests), regardless of the minimum imminent events (in the donor region).
 The present study utilizes a descriptive-analytic method.
 The sources of information generally include scientific-research papers and congress reports, speeches by critics and field experts, feasibility studies, and Internet resources.

-3. Results and discussion:
+Results and discussion

 Exacerbation of ethnic violence

 Any projects in this regard should be analyzed in relation to the issue of power and violence in local communities, and should include clear analyzes of the interests of stakeholders during the implementation of these projects, and the authority of each and the conflicts and disputes between these interests.
 In the past decades, ignoring this problem has increased the intensity of the conflict over the issue of water within and among some districts.
-The increase in the intensity of the conflict over the issue of water in some provinces, such as Isfahan, Chaharmahal and Bakhtiari and Khuzestan, is a clear consequence of such actions.
+The increase in the intensity of the conflict over the issue of water in some provinces, such as Isfahan, Chaharmahal and Bakhtiari and Khuzestan, show a clear consequence of such actions.

 Technical and economic feasibility study of the plan

 In the studies, the abovementioned plan has no economic justification.
-Increasing the cost, agricultural and industrial recession, cost of drinking water treatment, impact on the rights of the people over water, increasing health costs, decline of tourism; reducing the production capacity of clean energy, and the income of the hydroelectric system of Karun multi-dam system, and etc. are the economic consequences of this plan.
+Increasing the cost, agricultural and industrial recession, cost of drinking water treatment, and impact on the rights of the people over water, increasing health costs, decline of tourism; reducing the production capacity of clean energy and the income of the hydroelectric system of Karun multi-dam system, and etc. are the economic consequences of this plan.